 If you’d like, you can combine different dimensions to create a unique key that could be possible to identify a set of observations, though make sure to carefully select all the fields, as this process is error-prone and could lead to wrong results.

-My data is shared by each table per source type, how do I join them?
+My data is shared with one table per Data Source type, how do I join them?

 Which files/tables have changed since the last run?